A Logical Characterization of Constant-Depth Circuits over the Reals: Preliminaries

 \subsection{Arithmetic Circuits over \R}

 Arithmetic circuits over \R{} were first introduced by Cucker \cite{DBLP:journals/jc/Cucker92} and are our main model of computation.
 We will define them in analogy to how they were defined by Cucker and Meer \cite{DBLP:journals/jsyml/CuckerM99}, however in this paper we consider unbounded fan-in.
-Also, we disallow division and subtraction gates, since it can be shown that losing those gate types does not change computational power within polynomial size.
+Also, we disallow division and subtraction gates, since it is not clear, how these operations would be defined for unbounded fan-in.
+Since it can be shown that for decision problems, losing (the bounded version of) those gate types does not change computational power within polynomial size, disallowing them does not relativize our results.